 Back to the Wicked Problem Plan

 Extending access to information beyond a library or a laboratory to enrich life requires confidence in integrative disciplines.
 The tools needed to accomplish robust interdisciplinary methods must first discover the knowledge in people.
 In this case, the people of Flushing.
-A person represents the only place where the meaning of data can be found.
-The willingness of small specialized groups to deal with the world’s wicked problems at the local scale is strengthened with rapid communication systems.
+The meaning of data can be found in a person.
+Small specialized groups can deal with the world’s wicked problems at the local scale.
+They are strengthened further with rapid communication systems.
 Where are they?
 Who are they?
-They now support a wealth of joint actions and, most notably, a shared understanding of the effort involved.
+Do not ask.
+They support a wealth of joint actions and, most notably, a shared understanding of the effort involved.
 The grist for a plan becomes known, the people is a “less so” and a “it depends.”

 Urban forms are intentional operations that entangle all life.
 Human responsibility has moved from its single-center (the human in nature) to the duality of multiple centers numbering in billions of known interactions.
 The new centers are the ones from which gigantic numbers of small groups move toward and away simultaneously.
 These two forces circle indefinite urbanized structures and their constructions.
-One force is moving to a center (a dot on a map for example), and another is pushed away – from wilderness to farm to lanai garden.
+One force moves to a center (a dot on a map, for example), and another is accelerating outward and away – from wilderness to farm to lanai garden.
 This human force never recognizes the species made extinct to produce a sweet pear for consumption on a high-rise balcony.
 The centers are unfixed, always incomplete, yet capable of continuously producing observable results of continuous replacement.